 With quilt, all work occurs within a single directory tree.
-Commands are invoked in the root of that tree.
+Since version 0.30, commands can be invoqued from anywhere within the source tree.
 Commands are of the form "quilt cmd," similar to CVS commands.
 They can be abbreviated as long as the specified part of the command is unique.
 All commands print some help text with "quilt cmd -h."